 ISLAMABAD — Pakistan’s Consumer Price Index (CPI) inflation averaged 6.2% from July to April in the 2025-26 fiscal year.
-This marks an increase from 4.7% during the same period last year.
+This is an increase from 4.7% in the same period last year.

-The Pakistan Economic Survey, released on Wednesday, offers a comprehensive overview of inflation trends as the federal budget announcement approaches.
-It provides crucial insights into price fluctuations that are affecting the economy.
+The Pakistan Economic Survey, released on Wednesday, provides a detailed overview of inflation trends as the federal budget announcement nears.
+It offers important insights into price fluctuations affecting the economy.

 April’s Impact on Inflation